 • Each expense category: sum of the agent statements for all three properties

-The agent's statement may already aggregate; if it does, the work is just to slot the totals into the right MTD categories.
-If the agent reports per-property, the landlord (or accountant) summates before submission.
+If the agent's statement already aggregates, your job is simply to slot the totals into the right MTD categories.
+If it reports per-property, you (or your accountant) add the figures up before submission.

-There is no per-property quarterly return.
-There is no per-property qualifying-income test beyond the aggregate.
-If the landlord wishes to track per-property profitability (most do), that happens in the accounting software's property-level reporting, not at the MTD submission interface.
+There is no per-property quarterly return, and no per-property qualifying-income test beyond the aggregate.
+If you want to track per-property profitability (most landlords do), that lives in your accounting software's property-level reporting, not at the MTD submission interface.

 Multi-agent portfolios, different agents per property

-A landlord with three properties each managed by a different letting agent has a multi-statement reconciliation problem, not a multi-filing problem.
-There is still one MTD ITSA cycle for the landlord, covering all three properties' income consolidated.
+If your three properties are each managed by a different letting agent, you have a multi-statement reconciliation problem, not a multi-filing problem.
+There is still one MTD ITSA cycle for you, covering all three properties' income consolidated.

-• Receive monthly statement from each of three agents
+• Receive a monthly statement from each of the three agents

 • Map each statement's lines into the MTD categories